hlh2021/TweetClassification/README.md

 Entry file: testClassification.m.

-# Extract entities and keywords from raw Tweets.
+# Extract entities and keywords from raw Tweets

 The extraction of entities and keywords from tweets is implemented in Java with Alchemy API.